arpa2/steamworks/docs/pulleyscript/squeal-backend.md

     union values (0) )
     ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-    Then, if a record was added and the counter is absent we continue with
+    Then, if a tuple was added and the counter is absent we continue with

     ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
     insert into drv_all
     values (?hash,1)
     ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-    Or, if a record was added and the counter was present, we continue with
+    Or, if a tuple was added and the counter was present, we continue with

     ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
     update drv_all